 The closure of the gastroesophageal sphincter is under vagal control.
 And it is appropriate to state that this sphincter is managed by the parasympathetic nervous system due to the fact that the vagus nerve consists of just the parasympathetic fibers.
 The closure can be enhanced by the hormonal agent gastrin and prevented by hormonal agent secretin.
 Cholecystokinin and glucagon have a repressive impact on the closure of the gastroesophageal sphincter.

-- Gastroesophageal reflux disease (GERD) is a chronic digestive disease.
-GERD takes place when stomach acid or, sometimes, stomach material, recedes into your food pipe (esophagus).
-The backwash (reflux) aggravates the lining of your esophagus and triggers GERD.
+Gastroesophageal reflux disease (GERD) is a chronic digestive disease.
+GERD takes place when stomach acid or, sometimes, stomach material, recedes into one’s food pipe (esophagus).
+The backwash (reflux) aggravates the lining of one’s esophagus and triggers GERD.

-- The primary reason for GERD is the relaxation of the gastroesophageal sphincter, which allows the stomach contents (chyme) to move from the stomach back into the esophagus.
+- The primary reason for GERD is the relaxation of the gastroesophageal sphincter, which allows the stomach contents or chyme to move from the stomach back into the esophagus.

-- Repetitive direct exposure to the acidic gastric juice can trigger the fragile lining of the esophagus to become inflamed.
+- Repetitive direct exposure to the acidic gastric juice can cause the fragile lining of the esophagus to become inflamed.

 The majority of people can handle the pain of GERD with diet and lifestyle modifications and non-prescription medications.
 However, some individuals with GERD might require more powerful medications, or perhaps surgery, to minimize symptoms.